derektypist/twitch-json-api/README.md

 ## Features

 Allows you to filter online players, offline players and all players.
+Goes to

 ## Technologies

-Uses HTML5, CSS3, JavaScript, jQuery,
+Uses HTML5, CSS3, JavaScript, jQuery 3.6.0, Bootstrap 5.0.2 and Google Fonts.

+## Testing

+Ensure that all user stories have been met.

+## Deployment

+Deployed on [GitHub Pages](https://derektypist.github.io/twitch-json-api) at the main branch.

 ## Credits